vanessamarinho/assessment-test-Vanessa/test-2/question-2-3-python/README.md

 ![Built area x New price](feature_analysis/built_areaXprice.png?raw=true "Built area x New price") ![Used area x New price](feature_analysis/used_areaXprice.png?raw=true "Used area x New price") ![Price variation per square meter](feature_analysis/price_variation_per_square_meter.png?raw=true "Price variation per square meter")

 From the two first graphs, we visually verify that the price of the property correlates with its size, which suggests that it's a good decision to predict new values based on the price per square meter of all properties.
 Finally, the last histogram shows the price variation per square meter for all listings.
 We can see that the prices per square meter from all listings varied between -5000 and +5000.
-Therefore, all the listings that the price per square meter varied by less than -5000 or more than +5000 were considered anomalies and were disregarded.
+Therefore, all the listings that the price per square meter varied by less than -5000 or more than +5000 were considered unusual and were disregarded.

 These graphs are included in the folder "feature_analysis" and can be obtained from the main Python code when the line **create_plots.plots(prices_sea_views_areas)** is uncommented.